enkidevs/curriculum/sql/dql/aggregate-queries/distinct-clause.md

 ## Revision

-Consider the following table named GRADES with the following query.
-Fill the gaps such that we will have no duplicate NAME's in the resulting table:
+Consider the following table named `GRADES` with the following query.
+Fill the gaps such that we will have no duplicate `NAME`s in the resulting table:

 | NAME      | GRADE_PERC |
 |-----------|------------|